Mapesa254/Basic-bank-portal-UI/README.md

 # Basic-bank-portal-UI
-Using Tkinter module and object oriented programming to try and create a 3 page GUI for a bank customer portal
+Using Tkinter module and object oriented programming.
+Trying to create a 4 page GUI for a bank customer portal.
+Am adapting to creating individual files for each page to easen load on the debugging procedure.